zubeir-Abubakar/neihbourhood/README.md

 | User can view businesses of related neighborhood | Clicks view businesses button | Redirected to neighborhood details page |

 ## Known Bugs
 Some of the features are still under development, these include; sharing comments.
 Aside from these, the application runs well.
-In case you come across any errors or failure of the application other than the one mentioned, do reach out via email: *faithmugesia@gmail.com*
+In case you come across any errors or failure of the application other than the one mentioned, do reach out via email: *zubkayare@gmail.com*

 ## Technologies Used
 The application is built on:
-* Python3.6.8
+* Python3.6.4
 * JavaScript and JQuery
 * Bootstrap 3
 * Django 1.11 framework
 * Postgresql database
+* VS code
 ## Support and contact details
-For any queries and suggestions, please contact the support team via **Tel No: +254 798 578613** or **Email: faithmugesia@gmail.com**
+For any queries and suggestions, please contact the support team via **Tel No: +254 743046778** or **Email: zubkayare@gmail.com**

 ### License
 *MIT License*

-*Copyright (c) [2019] [Faith Kazungu]*
+*Copyright (c) [2019] [zubeyr Abubakar]*

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal